walaura/ambibutts/README.md

 ## raspi-client

-This is running on a 24/7 raspberry pi on my living room. there's two parts to this: a website that lets you post commands to `fish` and a websocket that needs to be installed that runs in the background and sends the notifications it gets to the tv api
+This is running on a 24/7 raspberry pi on my living room. there's two parts to this: a website that lets you post commands to `fish` and a websocket that needs to be installed that runs in the background and sends the notifications it gets to the tv api (`TV_REMOTE_URL`, in my case `https://192.168.0.21:1925`)